Write a comment

 preparing the pie base - photo step 6

-7. Start adding the flour in small portions.
+7. Flour adds in small portions.

 preparing the pie base - photo step 7